probmods/probmods2/chapters/09-hierarchical-models.md

 ## Hierarchical Abstraction versus Lambda Abstraction

 We have spoken of the earlier choices in a hierarchical model as being more "abstract."
-In computer science the `lambda` operator is often called lambda abstraction.
+In computer science the `function` operator is often called lambda abstraction.
 Are these two uses of "abstract" related?

 There is a third notion of abstraction in a generative model which may explain the relation between these two: if we have a designated set of observations (or more generally a function that we think of as generating "perceptual" data) we can say that a random choice is abstract if it is far from the data.
 More specifically the degree of abstraction of an expression in a probabilistic program is the number of immediate causal dependencies (edges) from the expression to the designated observation expression (note that this is a partial, not strict, ordering on the random choices).

 In a hierarchically structured model the deeper random choices are more abstract in this sense of causal distance from the data.
-More subtly, when a procedure is created with `lambda` the expressions inside this procedure will tend to be more causally distant from the data (since the procedure must be applied before these expressions can be used), and hence greater depth of lambda abstraction will tend to lead to greater abstraction in the causal distance sense.
+More subtly, when a procedure is created with `function` the expressions inside this procedure will tend to be more causally distant from the data (since the procedure must be applied before these expressions can be used), and hence greater depth of lambda abstraction will tend to lead to greater abstraction in the causal distance sense.

 <!-- Test your knowledge: [Exercises]({{site.baseurl}}/exercises/09-hierarchical-models.html)  -->